Summer Gathering 2025:

 Eco-Pedagogy through Natural Dyes

-An immersive two-day experience for teachers!
+An immersive weekend experience for all educators*!

 This workshop offers more than just building your natural dye skills.
 Through engaging discussions and collaborative activities, you'll discover how natural dyeing can teach broader concepts of pedagogy, sustainability, art, and culture.
 You'll develop strategies for integrating these practices into your curriculum, fostering a holistic, ecological approach to education.